Codemos-Inc/Codemos-Modern/README.md

 ### **Adaptability**

 Adaptability mode is a unique feature of Codemos Modern.
-Before explaining the feature, we need to explain our motivation to create this feature.
+Before explaining it, we first need to explain our motivation to create this feature.

 With the launch of [Windows 11](https://www.microsoft.com/en-us/windows/windows-11), Microsoft introduced the [Mica material](https://learn.microsoft.com/en-us/windows/apps/design/style/mica) as a part of Windows 11's design system.
 Mica and its corresponding Apple counterpart [NSVisualEffectView](https://developer.apple.com/documentation/appkit/nsvisualeffectview) achieves the goal of making apps feel more in line with the operating system.
 Currently, VS Code doesn't provide these kinds of material.